sxiii/node-onvif/README.md

 5. Copy the IP & Port address to clipboard or remember them.
 6. Open the config.js file and replace the IP & Port with yours.
 Save & close the file.
 7. Now you can run any .js file in the folder like: `node streaminfo.js`

+## Using options
+You can use this script to make an instant camera snapshot, or, for example, control the camera while streaming from it with OBS (OpenBroadcastStudio).
+For this usecase (eg.: turn the camera right), just create keyboard shotcut with the following command: `node /home/username/node-onvif/turnright.js` and then arrange the hotkey.
+You could set up keys for rotating the camera to all directions, taking the snapshot, etc etc.

 ## Example of config.js file
 Please replace the IP, port and user/pass combination according to found information (onvifcamtest.js output) and/or the datasheet of the camera.
 The file should look like this: